ybr/ftl.js/examples/include.md

 }
 ```

-It creates the following DOM :
+It can generate the following DOM :

 ```
 <table>